nerdyhr/sql_magist_practice/README.md

 \# sql\_magist\_practice

-**Summary**: This codebase contains SQL queries for performing exploration on Magist database
+**Summary**: This repo contains SQL queries for performing exploration on Magist database.
+It also constains the a presentation file with recommendation based on findings

 **Languages and tools used:** SQL, SQL Workbench